GigiLoria5/se2022-08-HikeTracker/README.md

     At the bottom of this form there is a submit button and a link to go back to login route.

 - Route `/local-guide-page`: the page contains the actions a local guide can do

-  - Adding an hike to the list of hikes
+  - Adding a hike
+  - Adding a hut

 - Route `/local-guide-add-hikes1`: the page contains a form that allows the local guide to add a GPX file, specifying start and end point types and related information

   - upload gpx file
   - start point type: can be "gps", "address", "name"
     - start point name: if name is selected